liddiard/google-sheet-s3/README.md

 # google-sheet-s3

-Upload a Google Sheet to an Amazon S3 bucket as JSON with objects keyed by header name.
+[Google Apps Script](https://developers.google.com/apps-script/) to upload a Google Sheet to an Amazon S3 bucket as JSON with objects keyed by header name.
 Auto-republish on edit.
 Correctly maintain number and boolean data types.

 ## Why?